timjbray/jekyll-now/_posts/2019-06-02-Measuring-software-delivery.md

 Agile made the term [velocity](https://en.wikipedia.org/wiki/Velocity_(software_development)) popular.
 It's defined as **unit of work** over an **interval** (usually sprints).
 You can then track this and watch velocity increase, decrease or remain constant.

-The tricky part with velocity is defining unit of work - as it is usually an estimation, eg. story points.
-If estimations remain reasonably consistent over time, then velocity can be compared over time (note: they don't need to be accurate, just consistent).
+The tricky part with velocity is defining unit of work - as it is usually a relative estimation, eg. story points.
+If estimations remain reasonably consistent over time, then velocity can be compared over time (they don't need to be accurate, just consistent).
 Over a few sprints or months this can be accurate, but over longer periods the consistency declines.
 Estimates change as the team, projects, product and type of work change.

-This estimation of work is also why it's difficult to compare velocity between teams.

 ## The need for additional metrics